Dolores del Río: 1925–1929: Silent film stardom

 In late 1928, Hollywood was concerned with the conversion to sound films.
 On 29 March, at Mary Pickford's bungalow, United Artists brought together Pickford, del Río, Douglas Fairbanks, Charles Chaplin, Norma Talmadge, Gloria Swanson, John Barrymore, and D. W. Griffith to speak on the radio show The Dodge Brothers Hour to prove they could meet the challenge of talking movies.
 Del Río surprised the audience by singing ‘Ramona’ proving to be an actress with the skills needed for sound cinema.

 Although her career blossomed, her personal life was turbulent.
 Her marriage to Jaime Martínez ended in 1928.
 After a brief separation, Dolores filed for divorce.
 Six months later, she received news that Jaime had died in Germany.
-As if this were not enough, del Río had to suffer incessant harassment from her discoverer, Edwin Carewe, who did not cease in his attempt to conquer her.
-Del Río never felt attracted to Carewe.
-She only felt gratitude for his support and his romantic advances began to bother her.
+Carewe continued to pursue a marriage to del Río, but his attempts to maintain influence over her contributed to the further deterioration of their relationship.
 In the same year, del Rio made her third film with Raoul Walsh, The Red Dance (1928).
 Her next project was Evangeline (1929) a new production of United Artists also directed by Carewe and inspired by the epic poem by Henry Wadsworth Longfellow.
 The film was accompanied again by a theme song written by Al Jolson and Billy Rose and played by del Río.
 Like Ramona, the film was released with a Vitaphone disc selection of dialogue, music and sound effects.